Converting Algebraic Circuits to R1CS (Rank One Constraint System)

 You would be correct.

-R1CS is far more verbose than polynomials, but they map nicely to Quadratic Arithmetic Programs (QAPs), which can be made succinct.
+An R1CS can be quite verbose, but they map nicely to Quadratic Arithmetic Programs (QAPs), which can be made succinct.
 But we will not concern ourselves with QAPs here.

-But this is an important point of r1cs. r1cs communicates exactly the same information as a set of polynomial equations, but with a lot of extra zeros.
-In this example, we have only one polynomial constraint, but we’ll add more in the next example.
+But this is an important point of R1CS.
+A R1CS communicates exactly the same information as the original arithmetic constraints, but with only one multiplication per equality constraint.
+In this example, we have only one constraint, but we’ll add more in the next example.

-Example 2: Transforming out = x * y * z * u
+Example 2: Transforming r = x y z * u

 In this slightly more complicated example, we need to deal with intermediate variables now.
 Each row of our computation can only have one multiplication, so we must break up our equation as follows: